 THP 519 Directing: Works in Progress.
-(3) F
+(3) S

 Advanced projects in directing concentrating on a collaborative process between director, playwright, actors, and designers.
 Focus is primarily on new scripts or adaptations of literature.
 May be repeated for credit.
 Studio, on-site practicum.
-Prerequisites: graduate standing; written instructor approval.
+Prerequisites: THP 418; instructor approval.